Skip to content

 The Ziploc and Boveda Method

-One of the simplest ways to store cigars without a humidor is the Ziploc and Boveda method, especially if you only need to store cigars for a short while.
-Place your cigars inside a large Ziploc bag, add a 65% or 69% Boveda pack, and seal it.
+One of the simplest ways to store cigars without a humidor is the Ziploc and Boveda method, especially for a short stretch.
+Drop your cigars in a large Ziploc, add a 65% or 69% Boveda pack, and seal it.

-Boveda packs are designed for two-way humidity control, meaning they both release and absorb moisture to maintain a consistent humidity level.
-A single pack can keep a few cigars fresh for several weeks without extra maintenance.
+Boveda packs run two-way humidity control, releasing and absorbing moisture to hold a steady level.
+One pack keeps a few cigars fresh for several weeks with zero fuss.

-For best results, keep the plastic bag in a dark place at room temperature.
-Avoid direct sunlight, temperature swings, or any spot that dries cigars out.
+For the best results when storing cigars in ziploc bags, keep the bag in a dark spot at room temperature.
+Dodge direct sun, temperature swings, and anywhere that dries cigars out.

 Tupperware or Plastic Containers